Assistant Adjunct Professor

 - SB – Mechanical Engineering, Massachusetts Institute of Technology

-- Human-centered design for public health and healthcare innovation, in global health and in the US ( design thinking)
+- Human-centered design for public health and healthcare innovation

 - Emerging technologies for community health

-- Interdisciplinary, team-based models for educating entrepreneurs and practitioners in public health
+- Interdisciplinary, team-based models for educating public health entrepreneurs and innovators

 Sandhu JS, Hosang RN, Madsen KA.
 Solutions That Stick: Activating Cross-Disciplinary Collaboration in a Graduate-Level Public Health Innovations Course at UC Berkeley.
 American Journal of Public Health.
 2015; 105(S1):S73-S77.